-- Operational costs are very low (generally less than 50 US$ per year);
+- Operational costs for a BluePumps is very low (generally less than 50 US$ per pump per year);

 - Breakdowns are very unlikely, people have water for a life-time;

-- In case of unlikely breakdown, repairs with an ABC contract are done for a fixed & fair price;
+- In case of unlikely breakdown, repairs with an ABC contract are done with triple F: Fast, Fixed & Fair price;

 - Users will always know exactly what they will have to pay for a repair;

-- No need of building up a "repair fund" (this created too many problems in the past);
+- No need of building up a "repair fund" (this created too many stories and problems in the past);

-- The caretaker is motivated because he also makes some money to keep "his" pump in good condition;
+- The caretaker ican have a salary because users like reliability; he is motivated to keep "his" pump in condition;

 BlueZones cannot be introduced in all African countries